 The Board has put in place a corporate Code of Conduct ("CoC") containing the core ethical principles upon which the Group operates and conducts itself.
-This is based on the Code of Conduct of the Jardine Matheson Group, which JC&C is a part of.
+This is based on the CoC of the Jardine Matheson Group, which JC&C is a part of.